umitsarioz/umitsarioz.github.io/_posts/2024-09-01-install-apache-cassandra.md

 > If cluster names are different, then nodes can not be connected each other properly when seeds are same.
 {: .prompt-warning}

+## Challenges
+- Your server locale should be en_US.UTF-8, `locale`
+- Ports should be unused, you can check eg. `netstat -tulnp | grep 7199`
+- Ports can be allowed, `ufw allow 7199/tcp`